Skip to content

 coax

-The choke doesn’t “make it two-wire.”
-It raises impedance to common-mode so the feedline shield’s outside can’t participate in the antenna system.
+The choke does not “make it two-wire.”
+It raises impedance to common-mode current so the feedline shield’s outside cannot participate in the antenna system.

-Also: DC bonding / “DC grounded coax” is not the same as HF common-mode control.
+Also: DC bonding or “DC grounded coax” is not the same as HF common-mode control.
 If you want the why, see the DC-grounded coax article in the related reading box above.

 If a two-wire line feeds a vertical where one conductor is tied to a radial field, that line is no longer operating in a purely “balanced to the environment” way.
 Even if the line itself is geometrically symmetric, the system it connects to is not.

-If you run ladder line from an unbalanced feedpoint and route it near metal (mast, tower, gutters, wiring, siding), the coupling to “ground” may not be equal for both conductors.
+If you run ladder line from an unbalanced feedpoint and route it near metal such as a mast, tower, gutters, wiring, siding, or balcony railings, the coupling to the environment may not be equal for both conductors.
 That can:

 • create unwanted radiation from the feedline,